jdreyesp/gatling-load-tests/README.md

 Gatling load and performance test suites.
 It offers these following suites:

-- BasicSuite
+- BasicSimulation
-- FeedersSuite - Using Feeders & checks
+- FeederSimulation - Using Feeders & checks

 Run the project with maven plugin:
 `mvn clean gatling:test`